rezafikkri/Reza-Admin/README.md

 - [Download - ready to use](https://github.com/rezafikkri/Reza-Admin/releases/download/v1.0-beta/Reza-Admin-v1.0-beta.zip)
 - [Download - with docs](https://github.com/rezafikkri/Reza-Admin/releases/download/v1.0-beta/Reza-Admin-and-doc-v1.0-beta.zip)

+## Bugs and Feature Requests
+Have a bug or a feature request?
+Please first read the [issue guidelines]() and search for existing and closed issues.
+If your problem not addresed yet, [please open a new issue](https://github.com/rezafikkri/Reza-Admin/issues/new).

 ## Community
 Get help or stay up to date
 - Follow [@RezaFikkri](https://twitter.com/fikkrireza) on twitter